Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Sampled ANG}

-Sampled ANG tries to fit the underlying distribution as much as possible, and \textbf{samples the most likely items as negative instances to be connected with the positive sample} \cite{D1,D5,D9,D10}.
-Different from the typical Generative ANG methods, the generator of Sampled ANG works directly select instances from the existing items in the corpus rather than their features.
-As one of the most famous Sampled ANG works, IRGAN \cite{D9} stands as a pioneering endeavor that incorporates GANs \cite{GAN} into RS with a game-theoretical minimax game which optimizes both generator and discriminator iteratively.
+Sampled ANG tries to fit the underlying distribution as much as possible, and \textbf{sample the most likely items as negative instances from the captured distribution} \cite{D1,D5,D9,D10}.
+Different from the typical Generative ANG methods, the generator of Sampled ANG works directly select instances from the existing items in the corpus rather than generating item representations.
+As one of the most famous Sampled ANG works, IRGAN \cite{D9} stands as a pioneering endeavor that incorporates GANs into RS with a game theoretical minimax game which optimizes both generator and discriminator iteratively.
 The primary objective of its generator lies in strategically selecting negative instances from the candidate pool and intermixing them with positive examples to confound the discriminator.
 Conversely, its discriminator is designed to distinguish positive samples from the negative instances sampled by the generator, and subsequently provide constructive feedback to refine the generator.
-Unlike the conventional Generative ANG methods which directly generate negative samples, IRGAN tries to sample negative instances based on the estimated correlation between candidate items and queries vie its generator.
+To be specific, IRGAN tries to sample negative instances based on the estimated correlation between candidate items and queries vie its generator.
 Similarly, the generator in GraphGAN \cite{D10} attempts to approximate the underlying connectivity distribution in the graph structure and samples the relevant vertices similar to ground truth's real immediate neighbors to deceive the discriminator.
 In contrast, its discriminator tries to detect whether the sampled vertex is from ground truth or selected by the generator.
-NMRN-GAN \cite{D1} also develops a GAN-based noise sampler to adaptively sample the hardest negative examples from the randomly selected candidates, which considers both the specific user and the recommender parameters with the policy gradient-based reinforcement learning framework.
-In Multi-domain recommendation task, AFT \cite{D5} proposes a domain-specific masked encoder and a GAN-based two-step feature translation to aggregate the domain-specific preferences from other domains, thereby retrieving the fake clicked samples in different domains for adversarial training.
+NMRN-GAN \cite{D1} also develops a GAN-based noise sampler to adaptively sample the hardest negatives from the randomly selected candidates, which considers both the specific user and the recommender parameters with the policy gradient-based reinforcement learning framework.
+AFT \cite{D5} proposes a domain-specific masked encoder and a GAN-based two-step feature translation to aggregate the domain-specific preferences from other domains, thereby retrieving the fake clicked samples in different domains for adversarial training.